RiffleSystems/riffle-website/src/pages/essays/prelude.md

 <p>
 We hypothesize three key sources of this mistaken intuition:
 </p>
 1. Developers are used to interacting with databases over the network, where network latencies apply.
-This might explain why they expect that all database operations should operate asynchronously.
 2. Developer intuitions about database performance were developed when hardware was much slower.
 Back in the days of spinning hard drives and 8 MB of RAM, a single disk seek could take many milliseconds.
 Modern hardware is astoundingly fast, and many more datasets fit into main memory even on mobile devices.
 3. Many relational database management systems aren't built for low latency.
 For example, many databases are built for analytics workloads on large data sets, where small amounts of latency are irrelevant to overall performance.
 </aside>